Developer(s) – Pixelopus

 Director – Dominic Robilliard

-Unveiled at E3 two weeks ago, Entwined is a rhythm game whereby players must control two creatures using both analogue sticks on the controller to fly them through obstacles in several different stages; or lifetimes, as they’re referred to in the game.
-Back when this game was first unveiled, I commented that it negatively reminded me of a Kinect game called Child of Eden, and that it could potentially become overly repetitive in a short space of time.
+Unveiled at E3 two weeks ago, Entwined is a rhythm game whereby players must control two creatures using both analog sticks on the controller to fly them through obstacles in several different stages; or lifetimes, as they’re referred to in the game.
+Back when this game was first unveiled, I commented that it negatively reminded me of a Kinect game called Child of Eden and that it could potentially become overly repetitive in a short space of time.
 After playing through it, I think I was proven right.

 Graphics – 7.5/10

-The best aspect about this game in my opinion is indeed its visuals.
-They’re very interestingly stylised, with quite a big range of settings and level designs, and really makes the game stand out in terms of visual presentation.
+The best aspect of this game, in my opinion, is indeed its visuals.
+They’re very interestingly stylized, with quite a big range of settings and level designs, and really makes the game stand out in terms of visual presentation.
 One of the game’s most prominent features is its frequent use of symbolism, and a lot of the symbolism in the game is represented through many of its level designs.
 For example, there is a Ferris wheel in the second level, and many believe the Ferris wheel to be symbolic of many things, such as the circle of life, or the idea of going round in circles and getting nowhere in life.
 I did find a few glitches in the game too, but apart from that, Entwined is fairly well presented.

 Gameplay – 1.5/10